 By becoming an ADA validator you are contributing to the network’s block production and securing it while making rewards.

 Why should you stake your assets?

-Staking is considered one of the most reliable forms of making a yield in crypto.
+Staking is considered as one of the safest and most predictable ways to get rewarded in the crypto space.
 It is a natural and advantageous aspect of many protocols as all assets are created through the blockchain’s in-built inflation.
 By staking ADA tokens, you help secure the network and earn rewards at the same time.

 By not staking your unused ADA you cannot earn rewards off of them and are not contributing to the security of the network.

-Plus if you do not stake, your assets will be eroded from protocol inflation.
+Plus if you do not stake, your assets' value will be eroded from protocol inflation.

 - Put your treasury to work

 - Diversify and earn, while contributing to blockchains decentralization